 Beer, wine, cocktails, and coffee are some of life’s tastiest vices, and there are plenty of amazing local options to explore with these beverage adventure trails.
 Make sure you have a designated driver for the boozy options, and pace yourself in completing these – alcohol and caffeine call for moderation.

 This will be an easy task for any coffee lover!
-There are 17 stops of this caffeine-filled trail.
-After four stops, you earn a free Columbus coffee experience t-shirt and after all 17 stops, you earn a free travel mug, presented by AT&T. These shops aren’t your average chain coffee shop – they are among the top shops in Columbus, including Boston Stoker, Crimson Cup, Stauf’s, Fox in the Snow, and more.
-They are worth buzz!
+There are 20+ stops of this caffeine-filled trail.
+After four stops, you earn a free Columbus coffee experience t-shirt and if you visit all stops, you earn a free travel mug.

 Are cocktails more your beverage of choice?
-Head to the Herb Capital of Ohio – Gahanna – and visit the 9 stops along the Herbal Cocktail Trail.
+Head to the Herb Capital of Ohio – Gahanna – and visit the 6 stops along the Herbal Cocktail Trail.
 The unique herb-infused cocktails at the restaurants and bars on the list celebrate different flavor combinations, and pair well with the host restaurants’ menu offerings.
-I don’t know whether to start with the Blackberry Mint Margarita or the Herb Trail Trilogy.
-For a family-friendly event, check out the

 Food Adventure Trails in Ohio

 Food.
 It’s both a necessity and a desire.
 You’ll find all the tempting options on these food adventure trails, with tacos, ice cream (so much ice cream), donuts, buckeyes, and Indian food.

 No matter what kind of taco you prefer, you’ll probably find it on the Columbus Taco Trail.
 This tasty trail will take you to new and old taco stops, as well as the best taco trucks in the city.